MTG/ChoralSynth/README.md

 # Dataset
+### Overview
 CPDL is a synthesized dataset of 20 choral songs curated by carefully listening and analyzing a set of synthetic choral songs obtained from VoiceMod.
-The resulting dataset can be used for the task of source separation or other musicological research.
+The resulting dataset can serve as a valuable resource for various musicological research endeavors, particularly in the field of source separation.

-The dataset curation was carried out in the following steps:
+### Dataset Curation Process

-(1) Automatic Filtering: The initial step involved the automatic filtering of scores using predefined musicological criteria, as identified by a musician.\
+(1) **Manual Criteria Design**: The initial step involved the manual design of filtering criteria.
+This design was based on a careful examination of over 300 scores and their corresponding synthesized versions to ensure comprehensive and relevant criteria.
-(2) Manual Verification: Subsequently, manually listening and validating the resulting filtered songs obtained from step 1 using the identified criteria. \
+(2) **Automatic Filtering**: Subsequently, the designed criteria were used for automatic filtering of the scores.
+(3) **Manual Verification**: The filtered songs from step 2 were then examined again manually, validating the synthetic versions through attentive listening, ensuring they demonstrated completeness and a resemblance to human singing.

+### Dataset Details

-The process of automatic filtering along with resulting statistics is presented in the supporting notebook, with csv files indicating the resulting scores that were used for analysis. \
+Detailed statistics and insights regarding the automatic filtering process, along with resulting statistics, can be found in the accompanying supporting notebook.
+Additionally, CSV files are provided, indicating the specific scores that were selected for further analysis.

 At this point, we have curated a set of 20 songs, however, the methodology can be extended to add more songs from the resulting list.